asreview/asreview/docs/source/lab/oracle.rst

 As you keep reviewing documents and providing more labels, the number of unlabeled documents left in the dataset will decline.
-When to stop is left to the you.
-The `blogpost *ASReview Class 101* <https://asreview.nl/blog/asreview-class-101/>`_ provides some tips on stopping with screening.
+When to stop is left to the user.
+The `blogpost *ASReview Class 101* <https://asreview.nl/blog/asreview-class-101/>`_ and the `discussion board <https://github.com/asreview/asreview/discussions/557>`_ provide some tips on when to stop with screening.

 Download Results